 Study the relationship between people and the environment and explore a more thoughtful, informed approach to community planning.

 This major integrates topics that will deepen and broaden your understanding of environmental, societal, and economic issues and how these disciplines work together to influence decisions that affect the environment and long-range planning.
 Students choosing to major in geography and environmental planning will be exposed to a wide range of courses such as human geography, physical geography, and the geosciences.
 The broad education in geography prepares students for a variety of professions.
 View the degree requirements and course descriptions in the Undergraduate Catalog.
-For more information, see the Major in Geography and Environmental Planning Checklist (PDF).

 The department offers a combined bachelor’s and master’s program that allows students to complete their undergraduate and graduate degrees in a shorter time frame.
 Students enrolled in this program may follow one of three tracks: global skills, thesis, or non-thesis View degree requirements in the Undergraduate Catalog.

 Students are encouraged to apply for scholarships offered exclusively for geography majors.

 A chapter of Gamma Theta Upsilon (GTU), the international honor society in geography, is sponsored by the department.
 Hear guest lecturers speak at GTU meetings and apply for a GTU-sponsored scholarship.

 The Towson University Geography Society, better known as the Geography Club, provides opportunities to meet your peers in the department and engage in geography-related discussions and projects on campus.